-World Kidney Day fell on March 9th this past month, which is a “global awareness campaign aimed at raising awareness of the importance of our kidneys.”
-Our kidneys are organs rarely thought about until we experience some sort of kidney distress or dysfunction.
-From experiencing kidney stones, which, on average, affect older men moreso than women, to acute kidney failure that requires dialysis, there are life-threatening dangers involved with your kidneys not functioning properly.
+Our kidneys are organs we typically don't think about until we experience some sort of kidney distress or dysfunction.
+From kidney stones to acute kidney failure that requires dialysis—there are life-threatening dangers involved with your kidneys not functioning properly.

-The leading causes of kidney failure are diabetes and high blood pressure, which have helped to make kidney failure the 9th leading cause of death in the United States.
-But just as you can make changes to your lifestyle to help prevent heart disease or diabetes, you can also make changes to help boost your kidney function.
-A healthy kidney diet is not that unlike other healthy diets, in that it promotes balanced nutrition, fresh fruits and vegetables, whole grains, and low-sodium foods.
+The leading causes of kidney failure are diabetes and high blood pressure, which have caused kidney failure to rank as the 9th leading cause of death in the United States.
+Similar to how you can adjust your lifestyle to help prevent heart disease or diabetes, you can also make changes to help boost your kidney function.

-A diet comprised of foods good for kidneys includes antioxidant-rich foods that aim to keep swelling and bloating at a minimum.
-If you already suffer from kidney dysfunction or renal failure, here are the foods you should stay away from in order to keep your kidneys as healthy as possible:
+A diet comprised of foods good for your kidneys includes antioxidant-rich foods that aim to keep swelling and bloating at a minimum.
+If you already suffer from kidney dysfunction or renal failure, below are the types of foods to limit consuming in order to keep your kidneys as healthy as possible:

 - Limit Protein.
-Foods high in protein, like turkey, chicken, eggs, milk, cheese and yogurt, can create more work for your kidneys.
-By limiting your protein intake, you can help to decrease the amount of waste in your blood.
+Foods high in protein including turkey, chicken, eggs, milk, cheese, and yogurt, can create more work for your kidneys.
+By limiting your protein intake, you can reduce the amount of waste in your blood.

 - Limit Phosphorous.
-Phosphorous may sound scary, but it’s actually a common mineral found in beans, peas, nuts, whole grains, dairy products, beer and some soft drinks.
-When your kidneys don’t work properly, the phosphorous in these foods can’t work their way out of your blood stream fast enough and can weaken your bones, essentially eating away at the calcium.
+Phosphorous may sound scary, but it’s actually a common mineral found in beans, peas, nuts, whole grains, dairy products, beer, and some soft drinks.
+When your kidneys don’t work properly, the phosphorous in these foods can’t work their way out of your bloodstream fast enough, which can weaken your bones and essentially eat away at the calcium.

 - Limit Sodium.
 It seems challenging to avoid sodium these days, as it’s a common preservative found in many supermarket items.
 When you are at risk of kidney failure, however, salty foods are not your friend.
 A diet high in sodium can elevate blood pressure, putting you at risk of cardiovascular health concerns as well.
 In order to eat a healthy kidney diet, avoid adding table salt to your food, canned foods and soups, and deli meats.

 - Limit Potassium.
-Your kidneys help to process potassium through the body, which help your nerves and muscles function.
-If you are at risk of kidney disease and test positive for potassium blood levels that are too high, you would be best to avoid fruits and vegetables high in potassium, such as bananas, avocados and sweet potatoes.
+Your kidneys help to process potassium through the body, which helps your nerves and muscles function.
+If you are at risk of kidney disease and test positive for potassium blood levels that are too high, it's recommended to avoid fruits and vegetables high in potassium, such as bananas, avocados, and sweet potatoes.

 Ideal Foods For Kidney Function

-If you are concerned that the above list takes a lot of good food options off the table when you have kidney dysfunction, have no fear; there are many foods for kidney function that are both nutritious and delicious:
+If you're concerned the list above removes tasty food options when you have kidney dysfunction, have no fear; there are a variety of foods for kidney function that are both nutritious and delicious:

 - Cabbage.
-Filled with phytochemicals, which attack free radicals (just like antioxidants), cabbage is a versatile vegetable that’s filled with Vitamins and minerals and low in phosphorous, for ideal kidney function.
+Filled with phytochemicals, which attack free radicals (just like antioxidants), cabbage is a versatile vegetable that’s low in phosphorous and filled with vitamins and minerals for ideal kidney function.
 Chop it up raw into salads, cook it into vegetable soups, or bake up some stuffed cabbage in the oven.

 - Cauliflower.
 Another great food for a healthy kidney diet, cauliflower is packed with Vitamin C, folate and fiber, and special compounds in cauliflower actually help your liver neutralize toxic substances.
 It can be served raw, boiled, or cooked and chopped up in a trendy new dish called “cauliflower rice”.